MayaTheStar/Mycelia-bot/README.md

 - 🌱 `!ecoaction` — Suggests a small green action for the day
 - 🔁 `!log` — Track progress and build habit streaks
 - 🌳 `!profile` — Shows your level, XP, and streak
-- 💬 Cute personality and encouraging tone
+- 💬 Cute personality and encouraging tone!

 ---